alphagov/government-service-design-manual/service-manual/making-software/logins.md

 service, there are significant downsides:

-* significantly increasing your user support overhead (people forget how to sign in, lose their passwords, etc)
+* significantly increasing your user support overhead (people forget how to sign in, lose their passwords etc)
 * gathering personal data that you will need to constantly review and protect
 * adding a relatively complex interaction for users to complete